 I find it easier to implement this technique when using a telezoom or at least 50mm.
 Still, it does work with a wide-angle lens but it’s often harder to find efficient frames and the depth of field doesn’t have the same impact.

-Use a Circular Polarizer
+#4 Use a Circular Polarizer

-- The CPL will enhance contrast & colors
+- It enhances the contrast & colors

-Avoid direct sunlight
+#5 Avoid direct sunlight

 One of the main challenges with photographing directly towards the sun is that the foreground will be underexposed, meaning that you’ll need to capture multiple exposures and blend them together in post-processing.
 You’ll also notice that you get a lot of hard shadows, overall less saturation and lens flares which are hard to get rid off.

-Take advantage of a warm White Balance
+#6 Apply a warm White Balance

 Recommended Reading: Master White Balance Like a Pro

-Look for details
+#7 Look for details

 Recommended Reading: 4 Tips for Photographing Nature’s Smaller Scenes